eliranwong/toolmate/latest_changes.md

 To guide FreeGenius AI to perform multiple computing tasks in order.

-For example, download two more songs from Youtube and play all downloaded mp3 files with VLC player:
+For example, download two more songs from YouTube and play all downloaded mp3 files with VLC player:

 ```
 @download_youtube_audio https://youtu.be/KBD18rsVJHk?si=PhfzNCOBIj7o_Bdy
 @download_youtube_audio https://www.youtube.com/watch?v=gCGs6t3tOCU
-@execute_computing_task Play the all mp3 files in folder `/home/ubuntu/freegenius/audio` with command `vlc`
+@execute_computing_task Play all the mp3 files in folder `/home/ubuntu/freegenius/audio` with command `vlc`
 ```

 ## Tool and Chat Feature Integration